-The issues facing our members are not always limited to a specific workspace or employer.
-Some challenges exist across a city or region or across the country, and Equity recognises that one of the best ways of addressing these is through policy.
+The issues facing our members are not limited to a specific workspace or employer.
+Some challenges exist across a city or region or across the country.
+One of the best ways of addressing these issues is through policy.

-We work with MPs and Peers across the political spectrum, and with local and national governments in Wales, Northern Ireland and Scotland as well as in Westminster.
-We campaign and lobby for employment and equality rights, copyright reform, a voice in Brexit negotiations and a halt to arts cuts.
-We brief MPs, ministers, civil servants, mayors and other decision-makers, we prepare consultation responses, ask Parliamentary questions, and host a number of Parliamentary events each year, from drop-ins to social events.
-We organise adjournment and Westminster Hall debates, speaker meetings, receptions, demos and rallies.
+We work with MPs and Peers across the political spectrum, with local governments and national governments in Wales, Northern Ireland and Scotland.
+We campaign and lobby for employment and equality rights, copyright reform and a halt to arts cuts.
+We brief MPs, ministers, civil servants, mayors and other decision-makers, we prepare consultation responses, ask Parliamentary questions, and host a number of Parliamentary events each year.

 We co-founded the Performers’ Alliance All-Party Parliamentary Group with the Musicians’ Union and Writers’ Guild of Great Britain.
 Together, we seek structural change to improve conditions for performers, creatives and writers.